Democratic Party of Georgia: Reconstruction to Civil rights era

+Civil rights era to modern day

 In 1976, former Democratic governor Jimmy Carter (1971−1975) was elected the 39th president of the United States.
+The state party underwent several reforms in the 1970s which loosened the party's relationship with the state government.

 After switching to the Republican Party in 1998, Sonny Perdue went on to defeat Democrat Roy Barnes in the 2002 gubernatorial election.
 In 2004, the Democratic Party lost control of the Georgia House of Representatives, putting the party in the minority for the first time in state history.

 The Democratic Party of Georgia entered the 2010 elections with hopes that former governor Roy Barnes could win back the governorship.
 Polls showed a tight race between Barnes and Republican gubernatorial nominee Nathan Deal, with some predicting a runoff election.
 However, on election day, Republicans won every statewide office.

 Since the passage of the Affordable Care Act, Georgia Democrats have advocated Medicaid expansion in the state, a policy that would provide a federally subsidized healthcare plan to about 500,000 Georgians.
 At $5.15 an hour, Georgia is one of only two states with a state minimum wage below the federal minimum wage; a priority for Georgia Democrats in the 2010s and 2020s has been increasing the minimum wage.

 Since 2016, Georgia Democrats have begun to see better results, with them getting very close to winning the governorship in 2018.
 In 2020, Joe Biden narrowly won the state, the first time for a Democratic presidential candidate since 1992.
 Not long after that, Democrats Jon Ossoff and Raphael Warnock won both of the state's U.S. Senate seats in runoff elections in 2021, the first time Democrats won statewide office since 2006.

+Warnock would be elected to a full term in 2022, defeating Republican nominee Herschel Walker.